jj2564/SYGalleryPicker/README.md

 Notice that.
 If the **defaultSelections** count more than the limit select it will still be selected.

 ## TODO
+- [ ] clean the garbage code due to the latest requirement
+- [ ] find the solution of strange problem
 - [ ] split datasource from cell
 - [ ] refresh after user delete the photo
 - [ ] iCloud image test